5 Best Mirrorless Cameras For Beginners

 Sensor: Full-frame | Resolution: 42.4 megapixels | Viewfinder: 2359K dots | Monitor: 3.2-inch tilt-angle touchscreen, 2,100K dots | Autofocus: 693+425 AF points | Max frame rate: 10fps | Video:4K at 30p | Weight: 653g (1.4 lb)

-Is the Sony a7RIII worth getting?
-This camera is on top of the list of seriously bad-ass Mirrorless Cameras For Beginners that any learning filmmaker should have in his/her filmmaking camera kit.
+Is the Sony a7RIII a good investment?
+This camera is at the top of the list of truly badass Mirrorless Cameras For Beginners that every aspiring filmmaker should have in their camera bag.

-Here are a few features of this filmmaking mirrorless camera I love.
+Here are a few of my favorite aspects of this filming mirrorless camera.

-42 Megapixels – I know that megapixels aren’t everything, but this camera has some serious resolution power!
-Compared to the FUJIFILM XT-2 that offers 24.3mp, gives a higher level of detail in its RAW images so you don’t have to worry about cropping photos and videos without losing quality.
+42 Megapixels – I understand that megapixels aren’t everything, but this camera has a lot of them!
+While compared to the FUJIFILM XT-2, which has 24.3 megapixels, it has a higher level of detail in its RAW photographs, so you don’t have to worry about losing quality when editing photos and videos.

 HIGHLY RECOMMENDED - FUJIFILM XT-30